Discover the Côtes d'Armor in Brittany

 The Bay of Saint Brieuc

-Dinan and its medieval city
+Dinan and its medieval town

 Ploumanac'h - The Pink Granite Coast